 All licenses require education at the master’s level or higher.
 You will need to demonstrate three semester hours (or five quarter hours) in each of the following content areas:

-- Counseling theories and techniques
+- Counseling Theories and Techniques

-- Orientation to the professional counseling profession
+- Orientation to the Professional Counseling Profession

-- Group work
+- Group Work

-- Career, lifestyle, and vocational development
+- Career, Lifestyle, and Vocational Development

-- Human growth and development
+- Human Growth and Development

-- Lifestyle and development
+- Lifestyle and Development

-Antioch University offers a new Online MA in Clinical Mental Health Counseling program that is in the CACREP accreditation process and mirrors the CACREP-accredited program delivered on campus.
-Specializations in: Substance Abuse and Addictions Counseling (SAAC) and Counseling Military Service Personnel and their Families (MSPF).
-Antioch is a private, not-for-profit university. (*This program is NOT available to students in CA, IL, IA, KS, MO, NH, ND)
+Antioch University offers a CACREP-accredited Online MA in clinical mental health counseling program that mirrors the CACREP-accredited program delivered on campus.
+Specializations include substance abuse and addictions counseling and counseling military service personnel and their families.
+Antioch is a private, nonprofit university.
+The school's program is not available to students in CA, IL, IA, KS, MO, NH, or ND.

 You will also need a practicum and internship.
 You must document at least three semester hours of each.
 You will need a total of at least 300 hours of supervised experience and 17 hours of supervision.
 You are to be supervised, at minimum, one hour for every 40 hours of experience.